 In some cases, field experience may be necessary to be eligible to take or to successfully pass these exams.
 In addition, a GED or high school diploma may be required for graduates to take their state, national, or certification exams.
 Furthermore, the state, employers, and various other agencies may require a criminal background check, fingerprinting, and/or drug testing before a student can be placed in an externship or take professional licensing, certification, or registration exams.
-Students who have prior felony convictions or serious misdemeanors may be denied the opportunity to take professional licensing, certification, or registration exams.
-These students may also be denied a license or certification to practice in some states, even if the certification or licensing exam is taken and passed.
+Students who have prior felony convictions or serious misdemeanors may be denied the opportunity to take professional licensing, certification, or registration to practice in some states, even if the certification or licensing exam is taken and passed.